rsek/dataforged/README.md

 Starforged playtest rules data in JSON for use in community tools, because there's no use in duplicating labour on the data entry.

+## Recommended Usage
+Due to this being playtest content, this repo is fairly unstable!
+As the game grows and evolves, I will almost certainly make changes in how it's organized.
+I recommend forking or otherwise copying this repo's contents rather than pulling from it directly.

 ## Current Version/Sources

   * **Oracles-Preview-022821**